raddad772/raddad772.github.io/_posts/2022-06-17-emulating-in-javascript.md

 ### The status bits

-There's one more complication here, first!
+There's one more BIG complication here, first!
 You see, depending on the status of 3 different processor flags, individual instructions AND addressing modes can behave differently.

 The X flag toggles the Index (X & Y) registers between 8 and 16 bits.
 The M flag toggles memory accesses and the Accumulator between 8 and 16 bits.
 Also, the processor can be in Emulation mode (E), or not.
 These 3 bit flags (theoretically) make 8 times as many opcodes to emulate.
 In reality the number is 5, because when E is 1, M and X are also forced to 1.

 So an INC in 8-bit mode on a piece of memory will have at least 2 less cycles than an INC in 16-bit mode, and will also need different algorithms.
 You'll either need a lot of IF statements, some VERY big switch statments, or a lot of nearly-identical code like Absolute8bitRead, Absolute16bitRead, Absolute8bitReadModifyWrite, Absolute16bitReadModifyWrite, EmulatedReadModifyWrite, EmulatedRead, and 8- and 16-bit versions of all those instructions.

-That's just for one instruction and one addressing mode, and doesn't even cover 2 more sub-types of the Absolute mode.
+That's just for one instruction and one addressing mode, and doesn't even cover 3 more sub-types of the Absolute mode.

 That's a ridiculous amount to hand-code!